wstarkel/ed-data-resources/README.md

 # ed-data-resources
 *github resources for K12 education data*
-I'm very excited to learn more about github and how it can help me in my goals for achieving ==better outcomes== for K12 students using the wealth of **available** data.
+I'm very excited to learn more about github and how it can help me in my goals of achieving better outcomes for K12 students using the wealth of **available** data.